anita-app/anita/landing/src/app/blog/articles/2021-11-03 hosting-pwa-for-free.md

 For these reasons I purchased the domain [anita-app.com](https://anita-app.com/).

 Unfortunately, this means that I did incur in a cost.
 For me that is still acceptable because the price is negligible (the domain was available) and because I consider that having a custom domain on internet is a condition of existence for a project like Anita.

+### Legal stuff: watch out for the terms and conditions

+Before hosting Anita on GitHub Pages I checked whether GitHub was actually ok with that.
+The terms and conditions of GitHub Pages can be found under the [GitHub Terms for Additional Products and Features](https://docs.github.com/en/github/site-policy/github-terms-for-additional-products-and-features).

+The [section dedicated to Pages](https://docs.github.com/en/github/site-policy/github-terms-for-additional-products-and-features) states the following:

+> GitHub Pages is not intended for or allowed to be used as a free web hosting service to run your online business, e-commerce site, or any other website that is primarily directed at either facilitating commercial transactions or providing commercial software as a service (SaaS).
+Some monetization efforts are permitted on Pages, such as donation buttons and crowdfunding links.

+Anita is free and open source software, and I do not intend, at least in the foreseeable future, to monetize it, or transform it in any kind of business.
+I do intend to allow for some donations in the future, but that seems to be allowed by Pages Terms.

+For this reason at this time I think that Anita is not a *commercial Software as a Service*.
+I would define it as a *non-commercial Software as a Gift* (SaaG).
+In case you've never heard of SaaG, I just came up with that.

+All things considered, given my specific case and my intended use of the service, I think I am in the clear.
+If I am not, I sincerely apologize.

 ## Final thoughts